Stewart Bevan

-Stewart John Llewellyn Bevan (10 March 1948 – 20 February 2022) was a British actor, best known for his performances in both film and television.
-His extensive career includes the films Brannigan (1975), The Ghoul (1975), House of Mortal Sin (1976), Ivanhoe (1982), Chromophobia (2005) and The Scouting Book for Boys (2009) while on television, he played Clifford Jones in Doctor Who (1973) and Ray Oswell in Emmerdale (1977).
+Stewart John Llewellyn Bevan (10 March 1948 – 20 February 2022) was a British actor with performances in both film and television.
+His career includes the films Brannigan (1975), The Ghoul (1975), House of Mortal Sin (1976), Ivanhoe (1982), Chromophobia (2005) and The Scouting Book for Boys (2009).
+In television, he played Clifford Jones in the 1973 Doctor Who serial "The Green Death" and Ray Oswell in Emmerdale (1977).

 Early life

-Bevan was born into a Welsh family, his parents being Ray Bevan and wife Gwen.
+Bevan was born into a Welsh family, his parents being Ray and Gwen Bevan.
 He spent his early years in Southall, Middlesex.
 After leaving school at the age of 15, he became a young manager in Pierre Cardin's menswear shop.
 At around this time he met the first love of his life Jackie, at the local Youth Club who encouraged him to join the local Amateur Dramatics society.
 Bevan participated in a festival at The Questors Theatre where he won an award for Best Actor.
 Shortly after this he decided to enrol at the Corona Theatre School he became friends with fellow actor Michael Des Barres On his second day, the pair went to audition for small roles as teenage schoolchildren for the film To Sir, with Love which they both got, and performed side by side with Lulu and Sidney Poitier.
 During this time, Stewart performed as a dancer with Jayne Mansfield on her cabaret tour of clubs in the North of England.